jacobzaidiau/TriangleServerAndMVC/README.md

 ![](https://i.imgur.com/oFbL2SR.png)

-In IIS Manager, in the connections tab on the left, click your computer name > Sites and right click Default Web Site and choose Add Aplication....
+In IIS Manager, in the connections tab on the left, click your computer name > Sites and right click Default Web Site and choose Add Application....
 In the Add Application menu, type in a name as your Alias (e.g. TriangleWebService) and set the Physical Path to the folder containing your .asmx file.
 Click OK.

 Go to your Computer Name > Application Pools and verify that the Application Pools you have created, as well as the .NET application pools are currently running.